abmruman/traefik-docker-compose/README.md

 - To stop the service use `sudo systemctl stop traefik.service` or `sudo service traefik stop`

-*After you made sure that your traefik container runs properly, you can run the following to start it as a systemd service*
+_After you make sure that your traefik container is running properly, you can run the following to start it as a systemd service._

 Inside your `traefik` direcory, run the following: